 A knowledge of French opens the doors of French companies in France and other French-speaking parts of the world.
 It also opens doors in non French-speaking countries: as the world’s fifth biggest economy and number-three destination for foreign investment, France is a key economic partner of many countries.

-If you learn French, you will be able to learn Spanish, Italian, Portuguese or Romanian more easily, as these languages are all derived from Latin.
+Languages such as Spanish, Italian, Portuguese or Romanian will be easier to learn, as these languages are all derived from Latin.